News

 Image: Jan climbs the OzFlux tower at the Wombat node of the Victorian Dry Eucalypt SuperSite to measure the vertical structure of the forest (image courtesy of Zbynek Malenovsky)

-A senior researcher from Estonia’s Tartu Observatory recently travelled to Australia to utilise TERN’s research facilities and enable the completion of a global study on the remote sensing of vegetation structure.
+A senior researcher from Estonia’s Tartu Observatory recently travelled to Australia to utilise TERN’s landscape research facilities and enable the completion of a global study on the remote sensing of vegetation structure.

 TERN’s research facilities are drawing international scientists from all around the world, including from Estonia where Jan Pisek works as a senior research fellow at Tartu Observatory.
 Jan conducts research on the remote sensing of vegetation and how we can better utilise technology to monitor and measure ecological changes in the landscape.